ksmpartners/ernie/README.md

 *	 retrieving lists and catalogs of report generation jobs and definitions

-*	specifying a date for output expiration and purging expired output
+*	specifying an output expiration date and purging expired output

 Prerequisites and setup <a id="1"></a>
 ----------------------
-__Ernie requires the following software to be installed:__
+__Ernie requires the following software:__

 1. [Apache Maven 3](http://maven.apache.org/) or [SBT 0.12.4 or better](http://www.scala-sbt.org/)
 1. Java 1.6